Moving Programmatic In-House with The Programmatic Advisory

 Define Use Cases and Explore Options

 In-housing is not a silver bullet for challenges like a lack of transparency or poor performance.
-It requires careful planning and works best when executed in stages.
+It requires careful planning and works best when executed in stages, such as a hybrid model.
 For programmatic in particular, it can often be difficult to acquire the talent needed to run successful programmatic campaigns at scale.

 Additionally, there are alternative solutions that can be cheaper and far easier to execute.
 For example, operational transparency in digital media buying doesn’t require the ownership of contracts.
 Simply gaining access to technologies such as demand-side platforms (DSPs) can achieve it.